Soulsender/Scarab/README.md

-# scarabbot
+# Scarab Discord Bot
-this is my repo for the custom discord SCARAB bot.
+This is my repository for the custom discord SCARAB bot.

-it includes server status, as well as other fun things atm.
+Please see the ChangeLog for updates.

-June 14, 2021 - Finished Rework 1.0 NOT TO BE CONFUSED WITH 2.0 because I am an idiot.
+If you have a bug report, or a request for something to be added, please refer to the issues tab.